Your most valuable asset should be in the hands of EXPERIENCED AND SUCCESSFUL agents with a proven track record.

 We believe the success of a campaign is to have OPEN COMMUNICATION so that all parties involved feel respected and well informed enabling them to make the right decision WITHOUT STRESS OR PRESSURE.This has resulted in repeat referral business.

-As Spring is here and summer around the corner the market seems to be warming up with extremely good numbers of open home attendees resulting in some excellent prices in our auction rooms.
+Now that Summer is here we are seeing a warming up of the market with extremely good numbers of open home attendees resulting in some excellent prices in our auction rooms.

 Not surprising though that earlier in the year the market was quieter as people processed political change and legislation restricting overseas buyers, creating new responsibilities for landlords and of course the talk of a capital gains tax.